MovingBlocks/Logistics/argocd/README.md

 Register a new GitHub OAuth app and record the client id and client secret.
 Put the id into `values.yaml` and update the secret in `github-oauth-secret-do-not-recommit.yaml` as per the instructions but of course _do not_ commit it again.

-Apply it: `kubectl apply -f github-oauth-secret-do-not-recommit.yaml -n argocd`
+Apply it: `kubectl apply -f github-oauth-secret-do-not-recommit.yaml -n argocd` (ended up just deleting this)

-Enable some additional config to `values.yaml` - see the dex tree in the included file (still TODO)
+Enable some additional config to `values.yaml` - see the dex tree in the included file (still TODO - and found to probably not work anyway)

+Far later todo: may just replace this with keycloak?
+Never did manage to get further, although an OAuth app exists at https://github.com/organizations/CervTest/settings/applications/2226972

 ### Add Credentials Template